mironal/MastodonKit/Readme.md

 `MastodonRequests`

+- All requests are defined in `Requests`
+  - This makes it easier to find the type of each request.
 - Requests are typed for each API.
   - This makes it easy to define specific API requests as variables and arguments.